sourceallies/glue-biscuit/cookbook/event-change-records.md

 In order to support this pattern, both input and target records must satisfy a couple criteria:
 - Each record must have a set of columns that uniquely identify the entity that is being manipulated.
 This is typically the columns that are the primary key in the source.
 - Each record must have a timestamp that orders the mutations.
+- Opitonally, to support deletes, each record needs a way to identify that it is a delete.

 This is the logical algorithm to process this data:
 1. New records are loaded from the source (usually via a Bookmark)